fenago/apache-solr/lab_guides/Lab_8.md

-Chapter 8.
+Lab 8.
 Managing and Fine-Tuning Solr
 -------------------------------------------------

-Okay, so you have your brand new car up and running and have been using it judiciously day in and day out, but you don\'t maintain it properly from time to time!
+Okay, so you have your brand new car up and running and have been using it judiciously day in and day out, but you don't maintain it properly from time to time!
 What will happen?
 Of course, the performance is going to deteriorate over a period of time.
 Another thing could be that your car supports automatic parking but you never found out how to override